atoptima/Coluna.jl/docs/src/man/decomposition.md

 define the formulation as follows :

 ```@example identical
-using BlockDecomposition, Coluna, JuMP, GLPK;
+using BlockDecomposition, Coluna, JuMP, HiGHS;
 const BD = BlockDecomposition

 coluna = optimizer_with_attributes(